Subscribe to the Newsletter

 ● Optional – 2 medium potatoes, lightly boiled and chopped into quarters (keep the skins on them)

-Gently brown the onions in the oil.
+Gently brown the onions in the oil over heat.

 Add the milk and bring to the boil.

-Add the fish, potato, salt and pepper and herbs, if any.
+Then add the fish, potato, salt and pepper and herbs, if any.

 Simmer for at least 15 minutes.